 Partial eclipse begins: at 15:42 UTC (11:42 a.m.
 EDT) on April 8.
 Total eclipse begins: at 16:38 UTC (12:38 p.m.
 EDT) on April 8.
 Greatest eclipse: at 18:17 UTC (2:17 p.m.
 EDT) on April 8.
 Total eclipse ends: at 19:55 UTC (3:55 p.m.
 EDT) on April 8.
 Partial eclipse ends: at 20:52 UTC (4:52 p.m.
 EDT) on April 8.
 Note: The instant of greatest eclipse – when the axis of the moon’s shadow cone passes closest to Earth’s center – takes place at 18:17 UTC (2:17 p.m.
 EDT).
 It’s a relatively long total eclipse with a duration of totality lasting 4.47 minutes.

 Greatest eclipse takes place one day after the moon reaches perigee, its closest point to Earth for the month.
 During the April 8, 2024, eclipse, the sun is located in the direction of the constellation Aries.

 The Saros catalog describes the periodicity of eclipses.
 The eclipse belongs to Saros 139.
 It is number 30 of 71 eclipses in the series.
 All eclipses in this series occur at the moon’s ascending node.
 The moon moves southward with respect to the node with each succeeding eclipse in the series.

-An eclipse season is an approximate 35-day period during which it’s inevitable for at least 2 (and possibly 3) eclipses to take place.
+An eclipse season is an approximate 35-day period during which it’s inevitable for at least two (and possibly three) eclipses to take place.
 The next eclipse season has two eclipses: October 2 and October 17, 2024.